Our Designated Safeguarding Lead is Mrs Turner and the deputy designated safeguarding leads are Mrs Yardley, Mr Finch

 All members of the school community aim to establish and maintain a safe and stimulating environment where children can feel secure; are safe from physical harm; are encouraged to talk to adults they can trust; and are listened to.

 Through training, all staff are able to recognise the signs of abuse and understand their responsibilities when a child may be at risk of harm.
-Training of all staff is updated regularly in line with national guidelines and our designated leads for child protection are Miss Hicks, Mr Finch, Mrs McLuckie and Mrs Turner.
+Training of all staff is updated regularly in line with national guidelines.

-All staff are responsible for recording and passing on any concerns which are collected and reviewed by the designated staff, who in turn ensure that children generating concerns are monitored and where necessary, that concerns are passed on to the appropriate social care agencies.
+All school staff are responsible for recording and passing on any concerns which are collected and reviewed by the designated staff, who in turn ensure that children generating concerns are monitored and where necessary, that concerns are passed on to the appropriate social care agencies.
 We also commit to working in partnership with external agencies in order to support and protect children.
-Similarly if you as parents have child protection concerns about any child, please speak to Miss Hicks, Mr Finch, Mrs McLuckie or Mrs Turner.
+Similarly if you as parents have child protection concerns about any child, please speak to Mrs Turner, Mrs Yardley, Mr Finch or Mrs McLuckie.

 While we always strive to work confidentially and in partnership with parents, it should be noted that, where there are concerns relating to the safety of a child, in some situations, it is necessary to share information with other agencies and authorities without parental consent.